panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 `count` is freely accessed within the scope of `foo()`.

-However, outside of the `foo()` scope, `count` is not accessible.
+However, outside of the `foo()` scope, `count` is inaccessible.
 If you try to access `count` from outside anyways, JavaScript throws `ReferenceError: count is not defined`.

 In JavaScript, the scope says: if you've defined a variable inside of a function or code block, then you can use this variable only within that function or code block.
 The above example demonstrates this behavior.